logtailer/k8s-threat-locator/README.md

 The `app/requirements.txt` pins old, CVE-laden versions of Flask and its dependencies.
 This is deliberate — the project exists to show that Trivy catches these before any image reaches the registry.
 In a real project you would pin to the latest patched versions.
 Here, leaving them unfixed keeps the Trivy gate visibly red so the shift-left control is easy to demonstrate.

+> **Note:** The `push` job in CI will never succeed while these vulnerable versions remain pinned.
+That is intentional — it proves the gate works.

 ## CI Pipeline

 The pipeline runs on every push to `main` and every pull request targeting `main`.
 It has three sequential jobs: